Dušan Jelić: A Perspective on Balkan Wines

 Reading Time: 5 minutes

-We first met Dušan at a Serbian wine expo while we were in Kragujevac, Serbia.
-We have been following his website Wines of Balkans for a few years and the information proved invaluable as we made our way through the region over three months in the Spring of 2016.
+We first met Dušan Jelić at a Serbian wine expo in Kragujevac, Serbia.
+Prior to that, we were already following his website Wines of Balkans for a few years.
+The information on Wines of Balkans was invaluable as we made our way through the region over three months in the Spring of 2016.
 Dušan has been very giving of his time and knowledge during the short period we have known him.
 He has tremendous insight on wines from this area that is still unknown to most of the world.

 Dušan Jelić: A Perspective on Balkan Wine

 - What can the Balkans uniquely offer to wine enthusiasts?

 The region offers unique gastronomy including Balkan wines made from more than a hundred indigenous varieties.
 At least 20 of these are responsible for great world-class wines from many different producers and regions, such as Furmint/Sipon, Malvazija Istriana, Posip, Plavac Mali, Prokupac, Tamjanika/Temjanika, Vranac/Vranec, Blatina, Zilavka, Kadarka/Gamza, Mavrud, Feteasca Neagra, Boğazkere, Assyrtiko, Xinomavro, and many more.
 In addition to top-notch gastronomy, the Balkans is an extremely diverse region that offers the ultimate wine tourism experience!

 - How did you get involved with Balkan wine?